waveform80/picamera/docs/recipes2.rst

         client_socket.close()

 Using this technique, the author can manage about 14fps of streaming at 640x480.
-Once deficiency of the script above is that it interleaves capturing images with sending them over the wire.
+One deficiency of the script above is that it interleaves capturing images with sending them over the wire (although we deliberately don't flush on sending the image data).
 Potentially, it would be more efficient to permit image capture to occur simultaneously with image transmission.
 We can attempt to do this by utilizing the background threading techniques from the final example in :ref:`rapid_capture`.

 Once again, please note that the following code involves some quite advanced techniques and is not "beginner friendly"::